nunit/nunit/docs/articles/nunit/release-notes/Pre-3.5-Release-Notes.md

  * The portable build now supports ASP.NET 5 and the new Core CLR.

-   **NOTE:** The `nunit3-console` runner cannot run tests that reference the portable build.
+> [!NOTE]
+> The `nunit3-console` runner cannot run tests that reference the portable build.
 You may run such tests using NUnitLite or a platform-specific runner.

  * `TestCaseAttribute` and `TestCaseData` now allow modifying the test name without replacing it entirely.
  * The SilverLight packages for are now separate downloads.